hawkstein/godot-2d-template/README.md

 This is a template for quickly starting a Godot 2D project in a game jam.
 Replace this README with a description of the jam it's being used for and the game.

-It assumes that you'll be working with 2D pixel art
+It assumes that you'll be working with 2D pixel art:
 - Scale Mode is set to integer
-- Handles resizing.
+- Handles resizing
 - Default resolution is 425 x 240

 ## Planned features